salrashid123/go-pqc-wrapping/README.md

-## Go-PQC-Wrapping - Go library for encrypting data using Post Quantum Cryptography (PQC)
+## Go library and CLI for encrypting data using Post Quantum Cryptography (PQC)

 This is a simple go library and cli using `ML-KEM` to wrap encrypt/decrypt arbitrary data.